daniel-furman/daniel-furman-old/index.md

 ---

 My favorite pieces of shareable work.
-I aim to build large-scale systems on open source and am curious how actionable and innovative data science is tied to asking the right questions.
+I aim to drive actionable analytics on open source and am curious how innovative data science is tied to asking the right questions.

 ---